 Generic name: citalopram hydrobromide

-Dosage form: tablets, film coated; oral solution
+Dosage form: tablets, film coated; oral suspension

 The information at Drugs.com is not a substitute for medical advice.
 ALWAYS consult your doctor or pharmacist.

 Celexa should be administered once daily, in the morning or evening, with or without food.